-It is a statutory requirement that any adjustment be calculated annually and Cabinet could have chose to ignore this decision.

-Cabinet could have varied the figures used in the estimate provided within the appendices.
+- 1.6.1 It is a statutory requirement that any adjustment be calculated annually and Cabinet cannot choose to ignore this decision. - 1.6.2 Cabinet could vary the figures used in the estimate provided within the appendices.
 However, these are based on data from the revenues system, projections developed from past experience and known factors.
-They are considered to represent a reasonable estimate of the situation.

-If Cabinet chose to vary the data and distribute a different surplus or deficit this could affect the balance on the collection fund and the council's cash flows.
+They are considered to represent a reasonable estimate of the situation. - 1.6.3 Should Cabinet choose to vary the data and distribute a different surplus or deficit this could affect the balance on the collection fund and the council's cash flows.